alessandrocrotti/personal-studies-ts/readme.md

 ## Test

-You can run automatic test using `jest`
+You can run automatic test using `jest`.

 ```Bash
 # Run all automatic test